 Fun Fact: Did you know that let serves are one of the most misunderstood rules in all of tennis?
 Here are the facts.

-Now that you know the basic form for half volleys, we can discuss some important tips and techniques to improve your tennis game and make you a more well-rounded player by consistently incorporating the half volley.
+Now that you know the basic form for half volleys, we can discuss some important tips and techniques.
+These tips will improve your tennis game and make you a more well-rounded player by consistently incorporating the half volley.

 3 Keys To Better Half Volleys In Tennis